xujian-jh/notes/SE/Linux/Fedora/Command line quick tips: More about permissions/readme.md

 chmod 644 myfile1
 ```

-## Special permission bits
+## Special permission bits (111)

+There are more than nine bits assigned permissions.
+In fact, there are 12 bits.

 - setuid (or suid) = 4
-  - forceing `Execute (x)` , the permission of the user
+  - gives temporary permissions to act as the owner.
-  - A good example of setuid is the /bin/passwd utility, which allows a user to set or change passwords.
+  - a good example of setuid is the /bin/passwd utility, which allows a user to set or change passwords.
 This utility must be able to write to files no user should be allowed to change.
 - setgid (or sgid) = 2
-  - forceing `Execute (x)` , the permissions of the group
+  - gives temporary permissions to act as a member of that group.
 - sticky bit (or delete inhibit) = 1
-  - prevent `Execute (x)` , the permission of non-owner users.
-  - The sticky bit set on a directory will prevent a user from deleting files in that directory owned by other users.
+  - it ensures that only the owner is able to delete or rename the file or directory.

 1. The way to set these bits with chmod in octal mode is to add a value prefix, such as `4755` to add setuid to an executable file.
 2. In symbolic mode, the u and g can be used to set or remove setuid and setgid, such as `u+s`,`g+s`.
 The sticky bit is set using `o+t`.